Anthony Prior

-Anthony Eugene Prior (born March 27, 1970) is an American former professional football cornerback who played six seasons in the National Football League (NFL) with the New York Jets, Minnesota Vikings, and Oakland Raiders.
-He was selected by the New York Giants in the ninth round of the 1992 NFL draft after playing college football at Washington State University.
+Anthony Eugene Prior (born March 27, 1970) is an American former professional football player who was a cornerback for six seasons in the National Football League (NFL) with the New York Jets, Minnesota Vikings, and Oakland Raiders.
+He was selected by the New York Giants in the ninth round of the 1992 NFL draft after playing college football for the Washington State Cougars.
 Prior also played for the Calgary Stampeders and BC Lions of the Canadian Football League (CFL).

 Early life

 Anthony Eugene Prior was born on March 27, 1970, in Lowell, Massachusetts.
 He attended Rubidoux High School in Riverside, California.

 College career

 Prior was a member of the Washington State Cougars from 1988 to 1991 and a three-year letterman from 1989 to 1991.
 He returned two kicks for 23 yards and one punt for 17 yards in 1989.
 He returned 20 kicks for 424 yards and a Pacific-10 Conference-tying one touchdown in 1990.
 Prior totaled one interception and 22 kick returns for 530 yards and one touchdown his senior year in 1991.
 His one kick return touchdown was tied for most in the country that season.